Portuguese heraldry: National heraldry

 Portuguese national heraldry evolved from the royal heraldry, with the royal coat of arms gradually coming to be considered a national coat of arms.

 The present national achievement of arms of Portugal was established in 1910, after the replacement of the Monarchy by the republic.
 As its central element, the traditional Portuguese shield was kept.
 This was placed over an armillary sphere.
 The achievement of arms has three main versions.
 The simpler includes only the shield over the armillary sphere, and is so displayed in the National Flag.

-In the second version, used in the national colors of military units, the armillary sphere is surrounded by two branches of laurel, tied in the base with a white scroll with Camões' verse "Esta é a ditosa Pátria minha amada" (This is my beloved famous Motherland).
+In the second version, used in the national colors of military units, the armillary sphere is surrounded by two branches of laurel, tied in the base with a white scroll with Camões' verse "Esta é a ditosa Pátria minha amada" (This is my beloved blissful Homeland).
 The final version, intended to be used in seals, coins and other badges, is similar to the second version, but the scroll does not include the verse and is usually represented in red and green.

 The Portuguese shield itself is the result of about 300 years of evolution, from the 12th to the 15th centuries.
 The putative initial shield used by Afonso Henriques, who became the first King of Portugal, was field argent with a cross azur.
 This evolved to a field argent with five escutcheons azur forming a cross, the dexter and sinister ones pointing to the center, with each escutcheon semée of plates.
 When Afonso III became King in 1247, he maintained the shield he used as brother of King Sancho II: the then Portuguese shield added with a bordure gules semée of castles or.
 When the master of the Order of Aviz became King in 1385, as John I, the cross of the order (cross vert with fleur-de-lis in its points) was inserted in the shield, with its points appearing in the bordure gules, between the castles or.
 Later, the semée of plates of each of the five escutcheons gradually evolved to fixed five plates disposed in saltire and, because of this, each of these escutcheons started to be known as quina (the face "five" of a dice).
 By synecdoche, the Portuguese shield started to be referred as the five quinas or simply as the quinas.
 Finally, in 1481, King John II ordered the correction of the Portuguese shield, eliminating its features identified as heraldic errors.
 So, the cross of the Order of Aviz was taken off and the dexter and sinister escutcheons were set upright.
 Later the semée of castles or of the bordure evolved to seven fixed castles, this being the version in use today.